Voice Assistants for Health Self-Management: Designing for and with Older Adults

-The workshops resulted in considerations for both the application-specific VA (Table \ref{tab:findings-co-design}) and voice assistance in general (Fig. \ref{fig:co-design-findings-considerations}).
+The workshops resulted in considerations for both the application-specific VA (Table \ref{tab:findings-co-design}) and general voice assistance (Fig. \ref{fig:co-design-findings-considerations}).
 The next stage of our design process focuses on refining the prototype based on key considerations identified during the co-design workshops to better meet older adults' needs for a personal health assistant.